How To Measure For New Fronts

 Measuring for Double Cabinet Openings

 For width, measure the full width of both openings including the center portion of the face frame.
 Add 1″ to account for 1/2″ overlay on the outside hinge sides, divide by 2 to get to the width of your 2 doors.
-To ensure the cabinet doors don’t touch when closed, now subtract 1/16″ from each door.
+To ensure the doors don’t touch when closed, now subtract 1/16″ from each door.

 For height, add 1″ to account for 1/2″ overlay on the top and bottom.